vazco/uniforms/INTRODUCTION.md

 # Quick start

 **Note:** The following examples are designed to work out of the box in meteor with `SimpleSchema` (a very common schema in the meteor community), but it's not mandatory and you can easily use it without meteor and with different schemas (see: [Custom Schema](#schemas)).
-There's also GraphQL support.
+There's also GraphQL and JSON Schema support.

 Let's start with defining an example schema: